MUYUTwilighter/saplanting_fabric/README.md

  - avoidDense: The radius of area that will not plant when selected area already got other trees, default: 2, expect nonnegative integers
  - plantEnable: Enable auto-planting, default: true, expect: boolean
  - plantLarge: Try to plant 2x2 trees, defaut: true, expect: boolean
+ - playerAround: Not to plant if player around, default: 2, expect nonnegative integers

 **Command**